vega/ts-json-schema-generator/README.md

 ### Debug Vega-Lite

 To debug Vega-Lite's schema generation, you can clone Vega-Lite in the same directory as this library and run `yarn run debug -f ../vega-lite/tsconfig.json -p ../vega-lite/src/index.ts -t TopLevelSpec --no-type-check`.

+## Publish

+To publish a new version, run the workflow at https://github.com/vega/ts-json-schema-generator/actions?query=workflow%3APublish.